WHAT IS A BUTTERFISH?

 WHERE DO BUTTERFISHES COME FROM?

-The are a migratory fish from the States that travels from New England down to Cape Hatteras in North Carolina.
+They are a migratory fish off the Eastern seaboard of the U.S.A. that travels from New England all the way down to Cape Hatteras in North Carolina.
+While delicious and sustainable, they’re sadly not a popular menu choice for most chefs or supermarkets.

 WHEN ARE BUTTERFISHES IN SEASON?